uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/gemmoptimize.rst

 the handle.

-In contrast to other optimization routines in Sparse BLAS domain, which are done only based on Sparse matrix structure, two version of ``optimize_gemm`` routines are listed here for preparing optimizations for oneapi::mkl::sparse::gemm routine, since we might perform optimizations for oneapi::mkl::sparse::gemm with respect to the shape and layout of the given dense matrix as well as based on sparse matrix structure only.
+In contrast to other optimization routines in Sparse BLAS domain, which are done solely based on the sparse matrix pattern, two versions of ``sparse::optimize_gemm`` routines are provided for preparing different optimizations for ``sparse::gemm`` routine.
+In particular, if the shape of the dense matrix right hand side, :math:`B`, is unknown or widely varying in subsequent calls to ``sparse::gemm`` then a user might reasonably only wish to perform optimizations for ``:sparse::gemm`` with respect to the sparse matrix structure, but if one or more particular shapes of :math:`B` is available, then each :math:`B` shape can be provided as an additional hint along with the sparse matrix pattern in the call to ``sparse::optimize_gemm``.
+This second version of the API with :math:`B` shape should be callable one or more times and may allow libraries to provide more targeted performance optimizations.
-If user wants to run multiple times oneapi::mkl::sparse::gemm with the same shape and layout of input dense matrix :math:`B`, then the latter version of ``optimize_gemm`` routine might give further performance optimization specific to the input dense matrix as well as the given sparse matrix.

 .. _onemkl_sparse_optimize_gemm_A: